Anthony Modeste (French footballer): Return to 1. FC Köln

 In August 2018, Modeste went AWOL and returned to Germany.
 On 17 November, he was given a contract to return to 1.
 FC Köln until 2023.
 Modeste also sued Tianjin Quanjian to FIFA in order to cancel the player contract, which the Chinese club made a counter-sue.

 Loan to Saint-Étienne

 On 1 February 2021, Köln announced that Modeste would join Ligue 1 club AS Saint-Étienne on a loan deal until the end of the season.

 Borussia Dortmund

 On 8 August 2022, Borussia Dortmund announced the arrival of Modeste in a tweet, "Bienvenue Tony!" from 1.
-FC Köln on a one-year contract to replace Sébastien Haller for a while.
+FC Köln on a one-year contract to replace Sébastien Haller whilst Haller fought cancer.
 The 34-year-old forward was assigned the number 20.

-On October 8, he scored a 95th minute equalizer in Der Klassiker against Bayern Munich in the Bundesliga to make the score 2-2.
+On 8 October, he scored a 95th-minute equalizer in Der Klassiker against Bayern Munich in the Bundesliga to make the score 2–2.

+On 29 May 2023, Dortmund announced the departure of five players, including Modeste.

+Al Ahly

+On 11 September 2023, Modeste joined Egyptian club Al Ahly by signing a one-year contract with an option for a further season.
+A month later, on 11 November, he scored his first goal in a 1–1 away draw against El Gouna.
+On 28 December, he won his first title at the club, by scoring the third goal in a 4–2 victory over Modern Future after extra time in the Egyptian Super Cup.
+On 1 July 2024, he departed the club after his contract concluded.

+CF Intercity

+On 3 February 2025, Modeste joined Spanish club CF Intercity.

+Personal life

+His father Guy Modeste was also a footballer.
+Anthony is of Martiniquais descent.